The Senate and Watergate

 William F. Hildenbrand: Secretary of the Senate

-Interviewed in 1985 by Senate Historian Donald Ritchie, Hildenbrand recalls the bygone Senate custom of new senators refraining from speechmaking during their first year in office.
+Interviewed in 1985, Hildenbrand recalls the bygone Senate custom of new senators refraining from speechmaking during their first year in office.